 Discover Cancer Research Careers At the UF Health Cancer Institute’s Career Explorations Program

-The program will provide cancer research highlights, information about Ph.D. pathways and a career panel.
-Attendees will be invited as special guests to the annual UF Health Cancer Institute Research Showcase.
+The program provides cancer research highlights, information about Ph.D. pathways and a career panel.
+Attendees are invited as special guests to the annual UF Health Cancer Institute Research Showcase.

 Program Details